arpan8/interview-questions/javascript/readme.md

       accessed with the value **undefined**      |   a reference error will show that particular     |   a reference error will show that particular
                                                  |   variable can not be accessed before             |   variable can not be accessed before
                                                  |   initialization                                  |   initialization
-    4. Reassign value is possible                | 4.Reassign value is not possible                  | 4.Reassign value is not possible
+    4. Reassign value is possible                | 4.Reassign value is possible                      | 4.Reassign value is not possible